ysyk2021/unleashing-your-inner-innovator-the-psychology-of-effective-problem-solving/src/chapter-9-3.md

-Chapter: Incorporating Self-Reflection into the Process
+Incorporating Self-Reflection into the Process
 =======================================================

 *Self-reflection is an essential component of effective problem-solving.
 This chapter delves into the significance of self-reflection in the process and explores how it can enhance our problem-solving abilities and drive innovation.
 By incorporating self-reflection into problem-solving, we gain valuable insights, cultivate self-awareness, and unlock our creative potential.*